Autumn Leaves / 紅葉

 Shizuoka

-Hokoji Temple (Hamamatsu City)
+Okuyama Houkouji (Hamamatsu City)

 Click here for more on Hamamatsu City.

-Atami Baien Plum Garden (Atami City)
+Atami Baien [Plum Garden] (Atami City)

 Click here for more on Atami City.